shivannis/xandr-docs-public/xandr-docs/articles/invest/upload-a-hosted-video-creative.md

 ## Subscribing to video creative hosting

-If you are interested in hosting video creatives on Xandr, please talk to your
+If you are interested in hosting video creatives on Microsoft Advertising, please talk to your
-Xandr representative about pricing, your use case, and technical specifics.
+Microsoft Advertising representative about pricing, your use case, and technical specifics.

 > [!IMPORTANT]